 Neil Sealy Athletic Training Student Leadership Award

 A recognition award presented each year during the annual awards banquet sponsored by the TCU Development Office.
 Sealy was a former athletic training student within our educational program who passed away tragically while traveling home to west Texas after the completion of semester exams.
 His family wished to have their son remembered for his commitment to the profession of athletic training and his love of TCU.

 Ross Bailey Athletic Training Leadership Award

 A recognition award presented each year during the annual awards banquet sponsored by the TCU Development Office.
-This award is presented to a senior within the program who has exhibited a commitment while on campus to the program and the ongoing development of the Athletic Training Students’ Association during their time at TCU.
+This award is presented to a student r within the program who has exhibited a commitment while on campus to the program and the ongoing development of the Athletic Training Students’ Association during their time at TCU.
 Bailey was instrumental in the development of the Southwest Athletic Trainers’ Association within District 6 during his days as a student at TCU.